The E. M. Viquesney Doughboy Database

 I’ve personally been to many Viquesney Doughboy locations, including two of the rare stone versions, five with the companion “Spirit of The American Navy” sculptures, and two of the four known with Walter Rylander copyrights (mentioned above and explained in more detail in the following pages).
 I've also visited the original Viquesney Doughboy now standing in Nashville, Georgia, the Americus, Georgia and Spencer, Indiana, Doughboys, and the New Ulm, Minnesota replacement.

-Les Kopel has visited a few that I haven't, including the one in Kingman, Arizona.
+Les has visited a few that I haven't, including the one in Kingman, Arizona.
 I've also visited Viquesney's gravesite in Spencer, Indiana.

 Picture